“Is teaching for me?”

-Hey my name’s Laura and I am what I consider to be a typical 24-year-old girl from Glasgow in Scotland, except I am currently living and working as a TEFL teacher in Madrid, Spain.
+Hey!
+My name’s Laura.
+I am what I consider to be a typical 24-year-old girl from Glasgow in Scotland, except I am currently living and working as a TEFL teacher in Madrid, Spain.
 How did I get here?
-Good question, I went through all the typical modes of education, nursery to primary, primary to high school, high school to university and then . . .
+Good question!
+I had a typical upbringing and education.
+Nursery to primary, primary to high school, high school to university, and then . . .
 I hopped on a plane and moved country!

-There were many factors that led to this decision, the main one being I graduated from university and for the first time in my life had absolutely no idea what I was going to do next.
+Many factors led to this decision.
+The main one being I graduated from university and for the first time in my life had absolutely no idea what I was going to do next.
 To say I freaked out and made a rash decision would be an understatement.
-I don’t think I realised what I was doing until the moment I was waving goodbye to my family and friends and walking through the security gate at the airport, the point of no return!
+I don’t think I realized what I was doing until I was waving goodbye to my family and friends and walking through the security gate at the airport.
+The point of no return!

-And thank god I did, almost three years later I am still here and loving every minute of it!
-I never intended on setting up a life in Spain, it was only ever a temporary plan for me until I grew up a little bit more and came to terms with the fact that I needed to find a “grown up” career path.
-In the beginning I set myself the goal of staying for a year, and to be honest in the first couple of months that was what kept me here, as it was not as easy as I had first thought.
-I had done an Erasmus period abroad for 6 months in a small town in the south of Spain and thought, well if I can do that and have a great time, then what’s a year in a capital city?
-I laugh at how naive I was as I write this!
+Looking back now, I’m so glad I did!
+Almost three years later I am still here and loving every minute.
+I never intended to set up a life in Spain.
+It was only ever a temporary plan for me.
+I wanted to grow up a little bit and come to terms with the fact that I needed to find a “grown-up” career path.
+In the beginning, I set myself the goal of staying for a year.
+For the first couple of months that was what kept me here, as it was not as easy as I had first thought.
+I had done an Erasmus period abroad for 6 months in a small town in the south of Spain and thought, if I can do that and have a great time, then what’s a year in a capital city?
+Looking back now, I laugh at how naive I was.
 It wasn’t that I didn’t enjoy Madrid, but going from the expectations of another year of the Erasmus lifestyle to the reality of a year of real life and work was a bit of a shock to the system.

-I completed my TEFL course at TtMadrid and started to work literally the following Monday.
-I was running around all over Madrid going to interviews here, there and everywhere for a pick and mix of different types of positions.
-Before I knew it I had a full schedule and was a real-life teacher, something that took me a while to get my head around, I couldn’t believe the nervous girl from uni that shook like a leaf and blanked out when having to give presentations had turned into a confident teacher in control of a classroom after just a month of preparation and training.
+I completed my TEFL course at TtMadrid and started to work the following Monday.
+I was running around all over Madrid going to interviews here, there, and everywhere for a pick and mix of different types of positions.
+Before I knew it I had a full schedule and was a real-life teacher, something that took me a while to get my head around.
+I couldn’t believe the nervous girl from uni that shook like a leaf and blanked out when having to give presentations, had turned into a confident teacher in control of a classroom after just a month of preparation and training.

-Before I knew it a year had flown by and I was nowhere near ready to go home so I made the decision to stay until Christmas time; Christmas time turned into summer, and summer turned into another year.
-It really is true what they say . . . time flies when you’re enjoying yourself!
-Finally, last year I decided it was time to go home and start this so-called grown up career I was looking for, so I applied to do a PGCE in Primary Education in Glasgow and sailed through the interview process with all the experience I now had.
-I remember the day so clearly when I received the email—I was in class and didn’t want to open it until I had finished for the day, but I couldn’t stop thinking about it.
-Finally I opened the email and I had been accepted, my heart sank.
-I was so surprised by my reaction I wasn’t expecting it at all.
-That was when I realised I wasn’t ready to leave behind this wonderful life I had built up for myself, this amazing country with all its culture and life, the place I now considered home.
+Before I knew it a year had flown by and I was nowhere near ready to go home.
+I decided to stay until Christmas time; Christmas time turned into summer, and summer turned into another year.
+It really is true what they say . . . time flies when you’re having fun!
+Last year I finally decided it was time to go home and start this so-called grown-up career I was looking for.
+I applied to do a PGCE in Primary Education in Glasgow and sailed through the interview process with all the experience I now had. l.
+I was in class and didn’t want to open it until I had finished for the day, but I couldn’t stop thinking about it.
+Finally, I opened the email and I had been accepted!
+My heart sank.
+I was so surprised by my reaction.
+That was when I realized I wasn’t ready to leave behind this wonderful life I had built for myself, this amazing country with all its culture and life, the place I now considered home.

 How should you do this?
 TtMadrid.
 If it wasn’t for TtMadrid my journey would have been a thousand times harder.
-They help you every step of the way with absolutely anything and everything you might need and three years on I can still count on them for anything I need.
-They are not just a school, they’re like a family unit, and that’s something really valuable when you’re so many thousands of miles away from yours!
+They help you every step of the way with absolutely anything you might need.
+Even now, three years on, I can still count on them for anything I need.
+They are not just a school; they’re like a family unit, which is valuable when you’re thousands of miles away from yours!